TinyCircuits/TinyCircuits-Whisker-Pulse-Oxymetry-AST1041/README.md

-# TinyCircuits Whisker Pulse Oxymetry
+# TinyCircuits Wireling Pulse Oxymetry
 # AST1041 Rev1

 The design files are located under design_files/ for the TinyCircuits AST1041 Rev 1 PCB.
-This is a whisker board which features the MAX30101, an integrated pulse oximetry and heart-rate monitor module.
+This is a Wireling board which features the MAX30101, an integrated pulse oximetry and heart-rate monitor module.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.